 Our analysis of corporate lobbying expenses builds on all 1,235,401 quarterly U.S. lobbying reports from 2001Q1 to 2023Q1.
 We download these reports from OpenSecrets, a nonprofit that publishes data on lobbying and campaign finance.
 OpenSecrets can collect these data as external lobbying firms, who lobby on behalf of a client, and in-house lobbyists are required to file lobbying reports.
-These reports have to contain the client names (if lobbying firms do the lobbying), the issues lobbied on, the houses of Congress and federal agencies contacted, the individual lobbyists involved, and the lobbying amounts.10 For lobbying firms, the reported lobbying amounts include the income received by lobbying firms from their clients.
-This encompasses fees paid by clients specifically for lobbying efforts, and it may include also services such as research and communication with government officials.
-For firms with in-house lobbyzations, noting the economic competitiveness prioritization by business organizations.
+These reports have to contain the client names (if lobbying firms do the lobbying), the issues lobbied on, the houses of Congress and federal agencies contacted, the

+&lt;sup>9Gullberg (2008) and Vesa et al. (2020) delve into the strategies of environmental and business organizations, noting the economic competitiveness prioritization by business organizations.
 Clark and Crawford (2011) and Johnston (2010) add a corporate perspective, linking firms' environmental performance to political engagement and to questioning the prevailing climate narrative.
+The identification of anti- and pro-climate lobbying differentiates our approach from this body of work (e.g., Brulle, 2018).